bibhas2/jcal/README.md

-# jcal a iCalendar Invite Generator for Java
+# iCalendar Invite Generator for Java

 [iCalendar](https://www.ietf.org/rfc/rfc2445.txt) is a comprehensive specififcation that can be difficult to understand at times.
 It also has some strange requirements like line length limit that seem archaic by today's standard.
 Generating a basic iCalendar invite can become a daunting task.
 This is why we created ``jcal``.
 It makes it super easy to generate an invite that you can then send via e-mail.